Bayesian Optimization with Clustering and Rollback for CNN Auto Pruning: Related Work

-In \cite{he2018amc}, the authors employ a deep deterministic policy gradient (DDPG) agent \cite{lillicrap2015continuous}, which is one of the most popular RL algorithms for continuous action spaces, to automatically generate the optimal pruning policy for channel pruning, so that human efforts can be released from the tedious handcrafting work.
-In \cite{wang2019haq}, this RL-based auto pruning scheme is further extended to model quantization for the first time.
-However, the RL agent is still time-consuming since it needs hundreds of trials to interact with the environments, which in this case is channel pruning and accuracy measurement, to train the actor network and critic network inside it.
-Therefore, it is of great interest to develop a novel auto pruning agent or improve the convergence speed of the RL agent.
+CNN model pruning has become a heated topic as CNNs are widely used in resource-constrained devices.
+A significant number of research works have been proposed to prune CNNs by removing the unimportant weights \cite{han2015learning,molchanov2016pruning,hu2016network,srinivas2015data}.
+Recently, many research works focused on layer-wise channel pruning as it can achieve competitive performance while being hardware-friendly\cite{he2017channel,wen2016learning}.
+However, determining the optimal preservation ratio of each layer for the input models is challenging even for experts.
+In \cite{he2018amc}, the authors employed a deep deterministic policy gradient (DDPG) agent \cite{lillicrap2015continuous}, which is one of the most popular RL algorithms for continuous action spaces, to automatically generate the optimal pruning policy for channel pruning so that human efforts can be released from the tedious handcrafted work.
+In \cite{wang2019haq}, this RL-based auto pruning scheme was further extended to model quantization for the first time.
+In the recent work \cite{yu2021auto}, the graph encoder and decoder were applied to generate the states for the RL, which further improved the learning outcome.
+Other works utilized probabilistic algorithms \emph{e.g.}, simulated annealing \cite{liu2020autocompress}, evolutionary \cite{liu2019metapruning} and MCMC \cite{Zhang_2021_ICCV}, to sample the pruning policy.
+Both RL and probabilistic algorithms need massive iterations to converge, causing the pruning process to be time-consuming.
+Therefore, it is of great interest to develop a better auto pruning agent to improve the convergence speed.